Language Arts Overview

 Social studies at the ESSA is the social sciences and humanities in order to provide students with an understanding of themselves and society, prepare them for citizenship in a democracy, and provide the basis for understanding the complexity of the world community.
 Teachers will support students in developing their ability to make informed and reasoned decisions as citizens in a culturally diverse, democratic society in an independent world.

-The social studies curriculum draws from multiple disciplines, including: history, archaeology, religion, geography, sociology, and political science.
+The social studies curriculum draws from multiple disciplines, including history, archaeology, religion, geography, sociology, and political science.
 The core curriculum is integrated with the interdivisional subjects of art, music, Spanish, and technology.
-The focus of instruction is on the development of strategies and techniques that are appropriate to all students.
-Major units of study typically conclude with student-directed, hands-on projects such as: a simulated airplane flight, a Native American fair, a World Cultures fair, panel discussions, and an Immigration and Ethnic Fair.
+The focus of instruction is on the development of strategies and techniques that are appropriate for all students.
+Major units of study typically conclude with student-directed, hands-on projects such as a simulated airplane flight, a Native American fair, a World Cultures fair, panel discussions, and an Immigration and Ethnic Fair.

 It is appropriate to help all students, however young, to expand the limits of their immediate environment and language by exposing them to the richness and variety of another language and culture.
 In becoming more aware of the world at large, children develop a broader and more sympathetic outlook on life.
 In addition, in learning to analyze how vocabulary and grammatical structure meld to express the subtleties of thought, they also come to a better understanding of their own tongue.
 The ESSA Spanish program, taught in Kindergarten through Eighth Group, is based on these beliefs.